-A quality education is the most important gift we can give our children.
-It is the key to a prosperous future and a strong economy.
-And that's why guaranteeing an excellent education that gives every student a chance to succeed has been one of my priorities for as long as I've been in public service.
-I know that by working together, we can ensure our young people are leaving school prepared to secure good-paying jobs in the global economy, particularly growing fields like the burgeoning clean energy economy.
+For many Coloradans, access to higher education is the key to achieving the American dream.
+Yet, escalating tuition costs and the mountains of debt owed well after graduation have threatened to erode access to higher education for an entire generation of Coloradans.
+Guaranteeing a world class education that gives every student a chance to succeed has been one of my top priorities for as long as I've been in public service.
+I know that by working together, we can ensure our young people are leaving school prepared to secure good-paying jobs in the global economy, particularly in growing fields like the burgeoning clean energy sector.

 Early Childhood Education

-Studies have shown that children who start school behind their peers on basic skills are more likely to lag behind throughout the rest of their education.
+Studies have shown that children who are behind on basic skills when they start school are more likely to lag behind their peers throughout the rest of their education.
 It's critical that we work to ensure every student has the chance to succeed by giving them the tools they need to enter school ready to learn.
-That is why I support high-quality, comprehensive early-childhood programs like Head Start, which has a proven record of helping with cognitive development, socialization, and long-term performance.
+That is why I support high-quality, comprehensive early-childhood programs like Head Start, which has a proven record of helping with cognitive development, socialization and long-term performance.

 Elementary and Secondary Education

-The United States cannot remain the world leader in scientific discovery and innovation unless it continues to invest in educating Americans in science, technology, engineering, and math – more commonly referred to as STEM education.
-It is imperative that we give our children the best chance to succeed in an ever-changing global economy.
+The United States cannot remain the world leader in scientific discovery and innovation unless it continues to invest in educating Americans in science, technology, engineering and math – more commonly referred to as STEM education.
+A well-rounded education will be the key to success in the 21st century economy, which is why improving STEM education will give our children the best chance to succeed in an ever-changing global jobs race.
 Yet despite the growing importance of STEM fields, American students continue to perform poorly on international tests of science and math compared to other industrialized nations.
-We must improve investments now to prepare them for the jobs of tomorrow - and that includes producing qualified teachers to guide them.
+We must improve investments now to prepare them for the jobs of tomorrow – and that includes producing qualified teachers to guide them.

-In March 2010, Congress passed and President Obama signed into law reforms that eliminated these lender subsidies and redirected the savings to community college investments and additional Pell Grants to students.
-Additionally, in May of 2012 I fought to keep interest rates on federally subsidized student loans from doubling, which would have cost the average student as much as $1,000 more to attend college.
-These critical investments will make education more affordable for Colorado students, and they will help ensure they are prepared for good-paying jobs in the global marketplace.
+In March 2010, Congress passed and President Obama signed into law reforms that eliminated subsidies paid to private lenders and redirected the savings to investments in community colleges and additional Pell Grants for students.
+In May of 2012, I fought to keep interest rates on federally subsidized student loans from doubling, which would have cost the average student as much as $1,000 more to attend college.
+And in July 2013, I supported a Senate-led bipartisan deal to reverse a sharp spike in student loan rates and to ensure that student borrowers can take advantage of historically low rates today.
+But our work is certainly not done, and I intend to push for further reforms to the student loan program to make education more affordable for Colorado students and prepare them for good-paying jobs in the global marketplace.

 Encouraging kids to get active and make healthy eating choices should be priorities as we combat the growing child obesity problem, which is why I have backed legislation, such as the Healthy Kids from Day One Act, to promote physical activity and healthy eating.
 I led a bipartisan effort to prevent the U.S. Department of Agriculture from imposing overly rigid restrictions on the vegetables that schools can serve at meals.
 School lunch providers in Colorado told me that this restriction will result in significant challenges for food service operations through higher costs, reduced flexibility and fewer students participating in school meal programs.
 The law, signed on Nov.
 18, 2011, now allows schools working within already tight budgets the flexibility to provide nutritious meals – including starchy vegetables like peas, corn and potatoes that are cooked in a healthy way – and teaching kids healthy eating choices.